cea-hpc/modules/doc/source/module.rst

  corresponds to a :ref:`collection<collections>` definition line.

  This environment variable is intended for :command:`module` command internal use to get knowledge of the initial loaded state after initialization.

  This initial environment state can then be restored with :subcmd:`reset` sub-command.
+It can also be restored with :subcmd:`restore` sub-command when ``__init__`` collection name is specified or when no collection name is specified and no *default* collection exists.

  .. only:: html